rohtie/Cobalic/README.md

 | R           | Randomize all image tiles                                            |
 | S           | Save the current composite image                                     |
 | ESC         | Exit the program                                                     |

+## Install
+You need to install python.
+The tool was made for python 3.
+However it will most likely work without problems in python 2 as well.
+After installing python, install pygame like this: `pip install pygame` and then run the tool with `python cobalic.py`